 Some groups of people are more likely to experience hyperkalemia.
-Being older or male increases the risk of hyperkalemia.
-Having kidney disease, hypertension, diabetes, heart disease, or having had a heart attack in the past also increase the risk of developing hyperkalemia.
+Being older or male can increase the risk of hyperkalemia.
+Having kidney disease, hypertension, diabetes, heart disease, or a past heart attack may also increase the risk of developing hyperkalemia.

-Talking with a doctor is the first step to preventing hyperkalemia and finding effective treatment.
+Talking with a doctor is the first step to prevent hyperkalemia and find effective treatment.